Can I Eat Expired Moringa Powder?

 Expert Source

-"According to EFSA, Moringa Powder should be stored in a cool, dry place away from direct sunlight and moisture, and used within the expiration date specified on the packaging to ensure food safety."
+"According to USDA guidelines, Moringa Powder should be stored in a cool, dry place away from direct sunlight and moisture to maintain its quality and potency.
+It is recommended to use Moringa Powder within 6-12 months of opening for optimal freshness and safety."

 Fresh Moringa Powder